RETAILERS

 Artist Statement

-Art is how I bear witness.
-It is how I stay in conversation—with the world, with others, and with myself.
+My work is how I bear witness.
+It is how I remain in conversation—with the world, with others, and with myself.